Dessins d'enfants, Brauer graph algebras and Galois invariants: Dessins d'enfants and Brauer graph algebras

-By \belyi's theorem \cite{belyi80, belyi02} a compact Riemann surface, understood as a projective smooth algebraic curve, is defined over $\algbr$ if and only if there is a \belyi pair $(X,f)$.
-Consequently, there is a natural faithful action of the absolute Galois group $\absgal$ over the rationals on the family of all isomoprhism classes of dessins \cite{JonesWolfart}; an automorphism $\theta\in\absgal$ acts on a \belyi pair $(X,f)$ by acting on the coefficients of $X$ and $f$.
+By \belyi's theorem \cite{belyi80,belyi02} a compact Riemann surface $X$, understood as a projective smooth algebraic curve, is defined over $\algbr$ if and only if there exists a \belyi pair $(X,f)$.
+Grothendieck noted in \cite{Grothendieck} that \belyi's theorem implies a 1-to-1 correspondence of isomorphism classes of dessins d'enfants understood as embedded graphs and the isomorphism classes of \belyi pairs $(X,f)$, and as a consequence there is a natural faithful action of the absolute Galois group $\absgal$ over the rationals on the family of all isomorphism classes of dessins \cite{JonesWolfart}.
+An automorphism $\theta\in\absgal$ acts on a dessin by acting on its \belyi pair $(X,f)$, i.e.\ by acting on the coefficients of $X$ and $f$.
+We will denote the action of $\theta\in\absgal$ on a dessin $D=(X,f)$ as $D^\theta=(X,f)^\theta=(X^\theta,f^\theta)$.

+This correspondence is known as Grothendieck's correspondence and we will make use of it in Lemma \ref{lemma:bipartite}.